Cambridge IELTS 5 Test 2 Reading Passage 2 Answers Analysis what's so funny Humor Research Cambridge IELTS 5 Reading [...]

 Answer to question 14: FALSE

-The writer Arthur Koestler dubbed it the luxury ref: 'unique in that it serves no apparent biological purpose'
+Corresponding to the original: Paragraph 1: The writer Arthur Koestler dubbed it the luxury reflex: ‘unique in that it serves no apparent biological purpose’.

 Analysis: By locating the person's name to the last sentence of paragraph 1, we found that the person's view was that "laughter has no obvious biological purpose", which directly conflicts with the biological important in the question stem, so it was judged as FALSE